hoko/hoko-docs/_posts/2015-04-08-benefits_share-android.md

 <a href="http://support.hokolinks.com/benefits/ios/share/" class="tab">iOS</a>
 <a href="#" class="tab active">Android</a>

 Sharing your app content on social media (such as Twitter or Facebook) helps you to find **new customers, expand audience** and **increase brand awareness**.
 With HOKO, doing it is so **simple** that anybody can do it.

-In this example, our app is a restaurant booking application where users can share with their friends, trough social media, where they are enjoying a nice meal.
+In this example, our app is a restaurant booking application where users can share with their friends, through social media, where they are enjoying a nice meal.
 Share is done by using a smart link that redirects users to that specific restaurant inside the app.

 {% highlight java %}
 // This private method would be called inside your Activity's onCreate()